Gaalam/Gaalam/README.md

 ## Features

 ### 1. **Vendor Management**
-   - Manage data about your IT vendors incl. tier, privileges, contracts, contact persons, documents in one place.
-   - Note vendors’ **regulatory compliance** against legal, industry, and corporate standards in a high-level structured form.
-   - Structured evaluation scheme comprising 9 categories, with ratings (**1 - 5**).
+   The Vendor Management module provides a centralized overview of all relevant information related to your IT vendors – including tier classification, access privileges, contracts, contact persons, and associated documentation.
+Regulatory compliance with legal, industry, and internal standards can be documented in a structured and transparent way.
+A standardized evaluation framework with nine categories, rated on a scale from 1 to 5, enables objective vendor assessments.

 <img src="Bild_001.png" width="800px" />

 ### 2. **Contract Management**
-   - Track contracts, including **contract numbers**, **validity periods**, licenses and services provided
-   - Includes financial data like **contract price**, **renewal conditions** and more
+   The Contract Management module allows for structured tracking and monitoring of contracts.
+It captures key details such as contract numbers, validity periods, associated licenses, and services.
+Financial information – including contract value, renewal terms, and other critical conditions – is clearly documented and easily accessible.

 <img src="Bild_002.png" width="800px" />

 ### 3. **License Management**
-   - Manage software licenses by metrics, criticality, data handling and costs.
-   - Monitor license validity and renewals.
+   This module supports comprehensive management of software licenses, based on key metrics such as criticality, data handling, and associated costs.
+It also includes tools for monitoring license validity and managing renewals to ensure ongoing compliance and cost efficiency.- Monitor license validity and renewals.

 <img src="Bild_006.png" width="800px" />